 Line 32.
 Research & experimental (R&E) expenses.
 Add the R&E expenses reported in column (f) to your other R&E expenses.
-After determining the portion of such expenses that are allocable to U.S. source income or foreign source income because they are performed predominantly in a particular geographic area, report the remaining R&E expense on Form 1118, Schedule H, Part I. See Regulations section 1.861-17(f).
+After determining the portion of such expenses that are allocable to U.S. source income or foreign source income because they are performed predominantly in a particular geographic area, if you file Form 1118, report the remaining R&E expenses in Form 1118, Schedule H, Part I. See Regulations section 1.861-17(f).